Contact geometric mechanics: the Tulczyjew triples

 \subsection{Canonical contact structures on jet bundles}

-For more details and examples of contact structures in the symplectic $\Rt$-principal bundle approach we refer to \cite{Grabowski:2013} and \cite{Grabowska:2022}.
-For the purpose of the contact Tulczyjew triple we shall need mostly a family of canonical examples of a contact manifold, namely that of the first jet bundle of sections of a line bundle.
+For more details and examples of contact structures in the symplectic $\Rt$-principal bundle approach and its application to Hamiltonian mechanics and reductions we refer to \cite{Grabowski:2013}, \cite{Grabowska:2022}, and \cite{Grabowska:2023}.
+For the purpose of the contact Tulczyjew triple, we shall need mostly a family of canonical examples of contact manifolds, namely that of the first jet bundles of sections of line bundles.